wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Wodewose/Wodewose.md

   For example, if you take 10 damage in animal form and have only 1 hit point left, you revert and take 9 damage.
   As long as the excess damage doesn’t reduce your normal form to 0 hit points, you aren’t knocked unconscious.
 - You can’t cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your beast form.
-  Transforming doesn’t break your concentration on a spell you’ve already cast, however, or prevent you from taking actions that are part of a spell, such as [Call Lightning](#Call_Lightning_call_lightning), that you’ve already cast.
+  Transforming doesn’t break your concentration on a spell you’ve already cast, however, or prevent you from taking actions that are part of a spell, such as _[<span class="spell">Call Lightning</span>](#Call_Lightning_call_lightning)_, that you’ve already cast.
 - You retain the benefit of any features from your class, ancestry, or other source and can use them if the new form is physically capable of doing so.
   However, you can’t use any of your special senses, such as darkvision, unless your new form also has that sense.
 - You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.